 - Spring Reinstatement: November 1st

 Reinstatement from academic suspension is not guaranteed.
-Students must complete an Application for Reinstatement and submit by the established deadline.
+Students must complete an Application for Readmission and submit by the established deadline.
 Once submitted, the academic review committee will review the application and make decisions about reinstatement for each student.

 Tips for Time Away: How to Be a Good Candidate for Reinstatement